zrajani/Control-System-Design-Engineering/README.md

 The concepts of control system engineering is done using the built in function in matlab software.

+The following concepts are illustrated in this repository:
+1. Block Daigram Reduction Techniques

 Software version used: MATLAB R2013b

 Working still to avaoid using the built in function and create our own algorithms for the concepts of the control system engineering.